gibranoderenz/kantin-kejujuran-sea/README.md

 In the backend folder (which contains a backend folder), make sure you have the `(env)` showing up and run the following command:

+<pre>python manage.py flush
+yes
-<pre>python manage.py runserver</pre>
+python manage.py runserver</pre>

-This will run the Django server and we will be able to access the API to communicate with the database.
+Before running the server, to clean the database we need to use the flush command.
+The we use runserver command.
+This will then run the Django server and we will be able to access the API to communicate with the database.

+We can also create a superuser to handle database tables from an admin panel (optional; see `See database tables` in `Usage`).
+To do this, we need to do the following:
+<pre>python manage.py createsuperuser
+... (the credentials)</pre>

 That is all for the backend side.
 Now on to React!